Table of Content

 1. Use long-form content for your product pages

 Long-form content is not just relevant to blogs, it is equally important for your category and product pages too.
-Adding relevant and meaningful content (1000 plus words) for your product pages will give Google a chance to place your website higher in ranks in comparison to your competitors.
+Adding relevant and meaningful content (1000 plus words) for your product pages will give Google a chance to place your website higher in rank in comparison to your competitors.

 Do you know that some of the leading eCommerce giants like Ebay have lost a good share of their organic traffic due to limited content?